![]() |

 specify the variable name each time.
 In the above snippet, for example, the

-first line is actually calling MyPage.Add('1');
+first line is actually calling MyPage.Add('1');, and the third

-is equivalent to MyPage.SelectedValueIndex := 1;
+is equivalent to MyPage.SelectedValueIndex := 1;.

 "What's wrong with that?", I hear you ask.
 The problem is ambiguity.

 Look again.
-If you hadn't noticed that with
+If you hadn't noticed that with statement, or knew

 how it worked, you'd think that this is just calling a normal procedure and

 assigning to a regular variable.
-So using with
+So using with has actually

 made it harder to understand this code, which is of course a step in